ericzrinsky/discogs/case_study.md

 ORDER  BY artist;
 ```

-If your query was successful, you should see "Total rows loaded: 1462" at the top of your results.
+If the query was successful, you should see "1462" for the "Total rows loaded" at the top of your results and you should see each row with data for the "Artist" and "Title" columns.

 ![SQLiteStudio](http://elearning.monetate.net.s3.amazonaws.com/z/records/img/i37.png "UNION Query - All")

-Let's tweak our query a little to only include artists in the results since that is what we will need to generate our playlist in Spotify.
+Let's tweak the query to only include artists in the results since that's what we'll need in order to generate our playlists in **Spotify**.

 Paste the code below into the "SQL Editor":